-Specify the directory where upload files are stored (only used if upload-with-files is on):

 '''

-upload-file-directory "<directory>"
+Specify the directory where upload files are stored (only used if upload-with-files is on): upload-file-directory "<directory>"

 '''

-Specify whether messages are logged to the system log.
+use-syslog specifies whether messages are logged to the system log.
 Messages are always logged in the log files and optionally sent to the system log (syslog).
 Default is off.
-If set to on, all messages are also sent to the system log.
+If set to on, all error (LOG_ERR) and fatal error (LOG_CRIT) messages are also sent to the system log.
 If set to syslog-fatal, only fatal errors are sent to the system log.